Schuch666/eva3dm/paper.md

 **2. Pre-processing of model output**: Extraction of model outputs, unit conversion and calculation of secondary variables.

-**3. Model Evaluation**: The evaluation consist in pair observations and model results and calculate statistical and/or categorical indexes.
+**3. Model Evaluation**: The evaluation involves pairing observations with model results and calculating the statistical and/or categorical indices.

 **4. Visualization**: Visualization of model results and statistical results.